k1shk1n/qubership-git-system-follower/docs/cli_reference/download.md

 If multiple methods are used, command-line parameters take precedence over stdin, and stdin takes precedence over environment variables.

-> \[!NOTE]
->
+!!! info
-> How it works internally: if you pass a string that contains `:`,
-> then git-system-follower parse that string as username everything before that character,
-> everything after it as password.
+    How it works internally: if you pass a string that contains `:`, then git-system-follower parse that string as username everything before that character, everything after it as password.

->
-> If this string doesn't contain `:` git-system-follower will try to unmask this string
-> using `base64` and will parse unmasked string again.
+    If this string doesn't contain `:` git-system-follower will try to unmask this string using `base64` and will parse unmasked string again.

->
-> If `:` is not in the string again, git-system-follower recognizes the entire string as a passed password
+    If `:` is not in the string again, git-system-follower recognizes the entire string as a passed password

 #### Specific registry authentication
 Some registries, such as **AWS ECR**, introduce their own custom "enhancements" on top of the classic